 By Mette Søs Gottlieb, Learning Expert

 Compliance professionals never rest, always keeping up with the latest regulatory requirements and trying to keep the whole organization trained and compliant.
 But it’s not just about the latest laws.
-Compliance and security are directly linked—especially for any industry handling sensitive customer data.
+Compliance and cyber security are directly linked—especially for any industry handling sensitive customer data.
 In addition to the standard crop of regulations organizations are used to, new regulations are popping up all the time, such as the recently enacted CCPA in California.

 According to Kaspersky Labs, 52% of businesses admit that employees are their biggest weakness in IT security, with careless employee actions putting business IT security strategy at risk.
 Problems run the gamut, but the most common human mistakes include clicking on links, opening unknown attachments, and entering personal or confidential information into what seems like a friendly or familiar account.
 These errors are driven by social engineering, the technique by which hackers take advantage of error-prone human behavior.